Restream/reindexer/fulltext.md

 Internally reindexer uses enhanced suffix array of unique words, and compressed reverse index of documents.
 Typically size of index is about 30%-80% of source text.
 But can vary in corner cases.

 The `Upsert` operation does not perform actual indexing, but just stores text.
 There are lazy indexing is implemented.
 So actually, full text index is building on first Query on fulltext field.
 The indexing is uses several threads, so it is efficiently utilizes resources of modern multicore CPU.
 Therefore, the indexing speed is very high.
-On modern hardware indexing speed is about ~50MB/sec

 But on huge text size lazy indexing can seriously slow down first Query to text index.
 To avoid this side effect it is possible to warmup text index: just by dummy Query after last `Upsert`